datawhalechina/easy-ros2arm/README.md

 # dofbot_ros2
-Robotic arm with machine vision and its DOF is 6.
-Its function include forward kinematics and inverse kinematics solver, item classification, attached object detection, trajectory planning, and cartesian path.
-This project can become a basis for robotic arm development.
+Robotic arm with machine vision and its DOF is 6.Its functions are as following.

+1.  forward kinematics and inverse kinematics solver
+2. attached object detection
+3. trajectory planning
+4.  cartesian path planning
+5.  item classification
+6. face follow

+ This project can become a basis of robotic arm development for beginners.